-Manufacturers that sold fewer than 100 units of CEE in the District in calendar year 2018 must complete the De Minimis Worksheet.
+Manufacturers that sold fewer than 100 units of CEE in the District in calendar year 2021 must complete the de minimis worksheet.

-De Minimis manufacturers do not need to complete a full registration form, pay a registration fee, or collect CEE.
+De Minimis manufacturers do not need to complete a full registration form or pay a registration fee.

 - Representative Organization

-- Download form: Partnership Part 1 (one form per partnership).
+- Download Word version of form: Partnership Part 1 (one form per partnership)

-A Representative Organization has a convenience requirement, instead of a collection requirement.
-This means Representative Organizations are responsible for establishing a convenient and equitable collection system for CEE, with at least one permanent publicly accessible collection site in each of the District’s eight wards.
-If no feasible permanent location exists in a ward, the representative organizations must hold quarterly collection events (lasting four hours) in the ward.
+A representative organization has a convenience requirement, instead of a collection requirement.
+This means a representative organization is responsible for establishing a convenient and equitable collection system for CEE, with at least one permanent publicly accessible collection site in each of the District’s eight wards.
+If no feasible permanent location exists in a ward, a representative organization must hold quarterly collection events in the ward (for a minimum of four hours each).

-- Download form: Representative Organization Part 1 (one form per Representative Organization).
+- Download Word version of form: Representative Organization Part 1 (one form per representative organization)

-- Download form: Representative Organization Part 2 (each manufacturer in partnership should complete).
+- Download Word version of form: Representative Organization Part 2 (for each manufacturer in a representative organization to complete)